dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 whether that workbook is open?
 One way is to write code that loops through the

-Workbooks collection, checking to determine whether the workbook you’re inter-
+Workbooks collection, checking to determine whether the workbook you're inter-

 ested in is in that collection.

-Here’s an easier way: using a general-purpose function that accepts one argu-
+Here's an easier way: using a general-purpose function that accepts one argu-

 ment (a workbook name) and returns True if the workbook is open or False if

-it’s not.
+it's not.

-Here’s the function:
+Here's the function:

 Function WorkbookIsOpen(book As String) As Boolean